Qalandia checkpoint: History

+In 2007, Palestinian artist Khaled Jarrar held an art exhibition at Qalandia and several other checkpoints, as well as at the International Academy of Art Palestine.
+The show featured photos of Palestinian life and Palestinians' experiences at checkpoints.
+He commented on the show at Qalandia, saying, “I want to show people our tragedy through my art, the reality of the daily humiliation we suffer, how old people, women and children are treated at the checkpoints.
+This is my form of nonviolence [sic] resistance.”

 In 2019, several checkpoints–including Qalandia checkpoint, Huwara checkpoint, and Checkpoint 300–underwent renovations.
 Biometric sensors were added, partly to relieve long wait times and overcrowding issues.

 In early 2021, during the second year of the COVID-19 pandemic, some Palestinians received vaccinations for COVID-19 at a Magen David Adom pop-up clinic at the checkpoint.
 However, at subsequent vaccination events some people were not vaccinated due to confusion and changing standards; Palestinian Americans were denied the vaccine explicitly because they had Palestinian documents rather than exclusively American or dual American and Israeli documents.

 Prior to the October 7 attacks and subsequent Gaza war, the Qalandia checkpoint was open 24 hours per day.
 Immediately following 7 October, IDF checkpoints were closed.
 The Qalandia checkpoint opened again on 23 October, but travel was restricted to East Jerusalem residents only, and hours of operation were dramatically decreased.
 This disrupted work, education, and medical care for many Palestinians, who were daily commuters to workplaces, schools, and hospitals in Jerusalem.
 On 7 November, the Association for Civil Rights in Israel, the Legal Center for Arab Minority Rights in Israel, and The Parents' Forum petitioned the Israeli High Court of Justice (HCJ) for the Qalandia checkpoint to be returned to its previous, less restricted status in order to mitigate these disruptions.
 In January 2024, the HCJ ordered the state to explore solutions and "consider the passage of time, in light of the ongoing impact on the routine life of tens of thousands of Jerusalem residents."
 On 7 February, officials reopened the checkpoint to Palestinian residents of the West Bank, although there were still restrictions, long wait times, and the hours of operation were still limited.
-By September, eyewitnesses reported that wait times at Qalandia checkpoint were still long, both on foot and by car, and overvrowding was an issue.
+By September, eyewitnesses reported that wait times at Qalandia checkpoint were still long, both on foot and by car, and overcrowding was an issue.
 One resident reported that each car inspection took about an hour, resulting in a dramatically decreased flow of traffic.

 In early 2025, amid the ongoing Gaza war, closures and movement restriction increased at various checkpoints, including Qalandia.